Re-Vegging? What Is, How & When To Re-Veg Weed

 - Plant stress—re-vegging cannabis plants stresses them out.
 You commonly see abnormalities, like unusual leaf and branch growth.

-- Compromised harvests—making a mistake as you re-veg cannabis may lead to small yields.
+- Compromised harvests—making a mistake as you are trying to get perennual cannabis may lead to small yields.
 Crops are also more susceptible to hermaphroditism and self-pollination.

 - No guarantees—seed cultivation produces predictably prolific results, while a re-veg doesn’t.
 There’s always a likelihood that you’re spending resources on unviable crops.